aaaahn/dialsim/cypress/README.md

 ## Introduction
 Dialsim is an open-source project designed for a multidisciplinary developer community.
-To uphold the application's accuracy, reliability, and consistency, we've incorporated an automated end-to-end test suite powered by [Cypress](https://www.cypress.io/).
+To uphold the application's accuracy, reliability, and consistency, we've incorporated an automated end-to-end test suite powered by open-source testing framework [Cypress](https://www.cypress.io/).

 ## The Importance of Testing in Open Source Projects